 pikaur -Rns package-name

-The flags perform removal (-R), delete configuration files (-n), and remove dependencies no longer required by other packages (-s).
+The flags perform removal (-R), delete package-owned backup files (-n), and remove dependencies no longer required by other packages (-s).

-Pikaur provides several unique capabilities not found in all AUR helpers.
-Its batch question mode collects all user input before starting builds, so multi-package installations complete without interruption.
-Pikaur also handles common problems automatically, prompting for untrusted GPG keys, checksum mismatches, and architecture conflicts as they arise.
+Pikaur provides several capabilities that make it different from simpler AUR wrappers.
+Its batch question mode collects user input before starting builds, and it can guide common AUR problems such as untrusted GPG keys, checksum mismatches, and architecture conflicts.

 Arch News Display